-Masters in Mathematics Education Online
+Online Master of Arts in Mathematics Education

 Additional Program Offerings

-The Master of Arts in Mathematics Education program at Aurora University Online is designed to equip secondary math teachers with the mathematics content and mathematics pedagogy needed to excite and instill a passion for math in the next generation of learners.
-Secondary teachers who seek to increase their knowledge of STEM (science, technology, engineering and mathematics) will be introduced to The Common Core State Standards (CCSS) for Mathematics and the mathematical practices associated with them.
+The Master of Arts in Mathematics Education program at Aurora University Online is designed to equip secondary math teachers with the mathematics content and pedagogy needed to excite and instill a passion for math in the next generation of learners.
+Secondary teachers who seek to increase their knowledge of STEM (science, technology, engineering and mathematics) content will be introduced to The Common Core State Standards (CCSS) for Mathematics and the practices associated with them.
 Throughout the program, students will focus on deepening understanding of mathematical concepts and their usage throughout the K-12 spectrum.
 The content courses increase participants’ self-efficacy with higher level mathematics, while seamlessly integrating teaching methods and content.
 Participants are trained to implement the knowledge gained in their classroom by creating new lesson plans based on the CCSS.
-The program helps teachers grow to become leaders and advocates for mathematics and science education in their own school and district.
+The program helps teachers grow to become leaders and advocates for mathematics education in their own schools and districts.

 Students nationwide are in an educational deficit, ranking far behind most other developed countries in the fields of math (25) and science (17).
 School systems across the country are looking to bolster academic achievement levels by hiring qualified, master’s-level educators that specialize in math and science.
 A Business-Higher Education Forum report suggests that the United States will need an estimated 280,000 math and science teachers by 2015 to become competitive in the global economy.

 While overall career growth for post-secondary teachers remains stagnant through the next decade, math and science teachers are seeing tremendous growth as school systems nationwide look to bolster their students’ academic achievement level.
 Many local and state governments are looking to increase education spending and incentives in the near future for targeted hiring in the math and science areas.
 Check out more information about the different careers in education.